Another Book of Nothing Chapters 5-9:

 Nowhere Man Saint or Sinner?
 In our own Image Refuge from the storm Idols

 Let’s not discount the nothing and the nowhere.
-No-where, now-here - back and forth the hyphen goes - the nowhere that is before anything is created, and the very emptiness in which creation exists - and the vast here and now in which each moment appears and from which it departs.
+No-where, now-here - back and forth the hyphen goes - the nowhere that is before anything is created, and the very emptiness in which creation exists - and the vast and empty here and now in which each moment appears and from which it departs.

 Does the emptiness in which the galaxies float have any boundaries?
 If it is circular, where is the centre or circumference and where exactly does the circle exist?
 The Big Bang that supposedly originated the universe could only happen in a pre-existing emptiness but that would seem to be beyond the scope of human science to deal with.